 - Emergency procedures must include contingency arrangements to ensure the welfare of animals in the event that illness or injury to investigators during trapping periods prevents them from servicing traps - Servicing the traps will require that the number and location of all traps is documented so that they can be located by a third party. - These maps should be prepared immediately after setting the traps.
 When there is more than one investigator, each should have access to all the trapping maps to allow them to service any trap line should it become necessary.
 In the case of a single investigator, copies of the maps should be left with a responsible person with clear instructions on the actions that person is required to take to ensure the traps are serviced if the investigator becomes incapacitated.

 Revision history

-Version Date issued Notes Ву 3 November 2018 Updated on three year basis Secretary's ACEC 3 Updated March 2025 Removed maximum 4 consecutive nights trapping from general recommendation.
-Secretary's ACEC Added explanation relating to lactating bats secretary.acec@dpird.nsw.gov.au
+Version Date issued Notes Ву 3 November 2018 Updated on three year basis Secretary's ACEC secretarys.acec@dpi.nsw.gov.au

 Contact